 - Emailing, texting, posting on social media messages of a personal affection, requesting to socialize and/or date, or sending inappropriate pictures.

-It is important that all individuals comply with USC’s expectation that the environment remain focused on respect and provide a space that is free of discrimination and sexual harassment.
-If you see or hear of behavior that violates this expectation, you are encouraged to intervene, speak up, or contact USC’s Office of Equity and Diversity at (213) 740-5086 or the Title IX Coordinator, Gretchen Dahlinger Means, at GDahlingerMeans@hr.usc.edu.
+It is imperative that all individuals comply with USC’s expectation that the environment remains focused on respect and provides a space that is free of discrimination and sexual harassment.
+If you see or hear of behavior that violates this expectation, you are encouraged to intervene, speak up, or contact Office of Equity and Diversity at (213) 740-5086 or email@example.com or the USC Title IX Coordinator at (213) 740-5086 or firstname.lastname@example.org.
 We encourage employers, mentors, and those who engage with USC students in any capacity to read and become familiar with our University Policies, including the Equal Opportunity, Affirmative Action and Non-Discrimination Policies.

 Thank you for joining us in supporting our students’ academic and employment endeavors by building and maintaining respectful relationships.